 In Eliminate, control of your character is handled somewhat similarly to console first person shooters.
 The game uses two invisible virtual joysticks to control movement and aiming; the left joystick controls character movement, and the right joystick controls aiming.
 Shooting is accomplished by tapping the right joystick, sustained fire is attained by tapping and holding.
 It is still possible to aim while continuously firing.
 Tapping the top left corner of the screen and you bring up the scoreboard, hit the top right once to switch weapons and twice to manually reload.
 Tapping the center of the screen zooms in and tapping the bottom jumps.

 Eliminate's deathmatch gameplay is fairly standard, and similar to quake or quake live.
 Four human players or one human player and 3 AI bots are spawned into an arena, where they shoot at each other either for three minutes or until one player has ten kills.
 Poweups are a big part of Eliminate Deathmatch, and using them right is absolutely essential to victory.
 Upon death each player drops a health recharge powerup and some credits which can be picked up by anyone.
 Stages are large multi-level affairs and can incorporate water as well as other environmental hazards, so mobility around the environment is definitely important.

-Weapons and prototype weapons are easily purchasable from the weapon shop, sometime special limited edition weapons are made available for only a weekend.
+Weapons and prototype weapons are easily purchasable from the weapon shop.
+Sometimes special, limited edition weapons are made available for a limited time.